-Located between the Cape Fear River and the Atlantic Ocean in the southeastern corner of North Carolina, Wilmington boasts an incredibly rich history, is minutes away from three beautiful beaches, and boasts modest temperatures, making it one of the top retirement destinations in the southeast.
+Located in the southeastern corner of North Carolina, between the Cape Fear River and the Atlantic Ocean, Wilmington boasts an incredibly rich history, modest temperatures, and close proximity to three beautiful beaches, making it one of the top retirement destinations in the southeast.

 Wilmington, beyond anything else, is a mecca for history buffs, with buildings dating back to pre-Revolutionary War days.
 Named in 2008 by The National Trust for Historic Preservation as one of its Distinctive Destinations, this charming coastal town has seven National Register Historic Districts, tons of historic homes and museums, the Battleship North Carolina, Fort Fisher State Historic Site, among other historic sites.

-This port city celebrates all four seasons, with average temperatures from May to September reaching around 82 degrees with some humidity, Winter is generally mild, with low around 37 degrees.
+This port city celebrates all four seasons, with average temperatures from May to September reaching around 82 degrees with some humidity, Winter is generally mild, with lows around 37 degrees.

 If it’s golf you love, Wilmington was host to the 2017 Wells Fargo Championship, one of the most prestigious events on the PGA Tour, and is home to numerous championship golf courses.
 Tennis lovers also love Empire Park, which includes 19 courts and a clubhouse.

 Three charming beach towns are just a short drive away from Wilmington.
 Family-friendly Carolina Beach has world-class fishing, a state park, and a scenic boardwalk.
 Wrightsville Beach offers surfing, kayaking, paddle boarding, and other water sports.
 Kure Beach is a natural beach with an oceanfront park, the oldest fishing pier on the Atlantic Coast, and a historic fort.

 As the center for medical treatment and education, the New Hanover Regional Medical Center offers a wide range of health and medical services.